fork123aniket/Relational-Graph-Attention-from-Scratch/README.md

 	        \exp(\mathbf{a}^{(r^{\prime})}_{i,k})}

 ```
-To ensure better discriminative power for RGATs, the following options have also been made available:-
+To ensure better discriminative power for ***RGATs***, the following options have also been made available:-
 -	***additive:***
 ```math
 \mathbf{x}^{{\prime}(r)}_i =